aleclab/ECE-5770-Final-Project/README.md

 - introduced copies of extremely small and extremely large images in the dataset to tease out any performance differences at extremes
 - extremely large and extremely small images to help with graph
 - Versions of kernels with certain optimization techniques NOT used to demonstrate impact
+- Per-filter scatter charts to improve readability and other graphing improvements in plotOnly.py (run after main test - didn't get time to update main script).
+Line displayed on scatter, now produces linear & log scaled y-axis versions of scatter, and no longer erroneously lists a 5th sobel variants.
+- Retested with compute_89,sm_89 (previously was compute_52,sm_52) which are from Maxwell generation (11 year old PTX, 980ti era).
+Intended to address a cudaSynch failure on laptop but it did not.
+Didn't notice a performance difference either.